 Note: sometimes Atlas Metadata Server will fail to restart, all you need to do is go to the component and individually start it

-Collection called “ranger_audits” as in the picture below:
+Make sure “ranger_audits” is displayed in Ambari Infra Solr as in the picture below:

 This section will introduce the personas we will be using in this tutorial for Ranger, Atlas and Ambari.